stackql/stackql-registry-docs/docs/google-docs/providers/google/videointelligence/index.md

 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---

-Detects Objects, Explicit Content, And Scene Changes In Videos.
-It Also Specifies The Region For Annotation And Transcribes Speech To Text.
-Supports Both Asynchronous API And Streaming API.
+Detects objects, explicit content, and scene changes in videos.
+It also specifies the region for annotation and transcribes speech to text.
+Supports both asynchronous API and streaming API.

 :::info Service Summary